 The reason: as state legislators have made ever-deeper cuts in public higher education funding, Washington’s colleges and universities have charged students more to cover the losses.

-Since 1990, the total cost of a degree (state investment + tuition) at public 4-year colleges and universities has either declined or remained flat — but the cost paid by students has increased dramatically.
-In 1990, University of Washington students paid 16.5 percent and the state paid 83.5 percent of the total cost of a degree.
-In 2019, students are paying 59 percent and the state just 41 percent.
+Over the past three decades, the total cost of a degree (state investment + tuition) at public 4-year colleges and universities has either declined or remained flat — but the price paid by students has increased dramatically.
+In 1988, University of Washington students paid 18 percent and the state paid 82 percent of the total cost of a degree.
+In 2019, students are paying 64 percent and the state just 36 percent.

-At the state’s community and technical colleges, the total cost of a degree has risen by 15 percent since 1990 — but here too, students are paying far more than before: from 19 percent of the total cost in 1990 to 41 percent in 2019.
+At the state’s community and technical colleges, the total cost of a degree has risen by 15 percent over that same period — but here too, the student share has more than doubled, from 20 percent of the total cost in 1988 to 45 percent in 2019.

 The pattern of state budget cuts followed by tuition increases has repeated itself, year after year.
 Today — even after Washington legislators restored a portion of the most recent cuts to higher education funding — the cost of college often requires loan amounts that cause the state’s young people to postpone marriage, home ownership, children, and the American Dream.

-Compared to 1979, as a percentage of the state’s median wage, tuition costs are:
+Compared to 1979, as a percentage of the state’s annual median wage, tuition costs are:

 - 3.8 times higher for a state comprehensive college (Western, Central, or Eastern Washington University, or The Evergreen State College);